Muninder Adavelli

 (Luisa Zhou)

 Modern consumers are courageous enough to share their opinions about a specific product or service.
-49% of shoppers shared their good and bad experiences on social media.
-This is why businesses should provide a good customer experience.
-Every interaction is a chance to generate buzz or risk public shame.
+49% of shoppers shared their experiences regarding a brand on social media.
+Then, their colleagues use that online when they avail of the product or service.

 (Qualtrics)

 Customers look for good ratings when they browse through reviews.
-When they see low ratings, they think twice about choosing their business.
-The minimum rating a customer wants is 3.3 out of 5 stars.
-If your business gets lower stars, your products could be overlooked.
+When they see low ratings, they think twice about choosing a business and their products.

 (HubSpot)